 For Yum or Dnf users (Fedora, RHEL, Centos, etc.)

-After installing xorg-x11-drv-nvidia-cuda as described above and running a sample workload to test on Fedora 40, it worked normally on the author’s system.
-If you still encounter problems due to reasons like SELinux, the Fedora-specific nvidia-container-toolkit package and guide provided by Fedora’s AI-ML group might be helpful.
+as above and running a sample workload to test on Fedora 40, it worked normally on the author’s system.
+If you still encounter issues due to SELinux or other reasons, the Fedora-specific nvidia-container-toolkit package and guide provided by Fedora’s AI-ML group might be helpful.

 2-Dnf-1.
 Configuring Repository for Package Download